SBLOC vs HELOC for HNW Homeowners: An After-Tax Comparison

 HELOC interest is deductible under IRC 163(h)(3) as home mortgage interest if the proceeds are used to buy, build, or substantially improve the home that secures the loan.
 For a homeowner using a HELOC to renovate their kitchen, the interest is deductible, subject to the overall $750K mortgage indebtedness cap.

-SBLOC interest used for personal purposes is not deductible.
+SBLOC interest used for personal purposes is not deductible under IRC 163(h)(1).
 Full stop.
-See our post on SBLOC deductibility for the tracing structures that can sometimes convert this.
+Our post on SBLOC deductibility walks through the tracing structures under IRC 163(d) that can sometimes convert this to deductible investment interest.

 At a 35% combined federal-plus-state effective tax rate, a fully deductible HELOC at 8.25% has an after-tax cost of roughly 5.36%.
 An SBLOC at 6.75% that is non-deductible costs the full 6.75%.
 The apparent rate gap reverses.